 The construction of La Plagne (Eng.: Alpine Meadows) as a ski region first began in 1960, between the Valley Isere and the 3,400 high Dome de Bellecote.
 Just one year later, the first lifts began working and in the course of the year the artificial villages were created around Plagne Centre.
 Later the designers rather wanted to create a cosy atmosphere and turned towards the chalet style to create their buildings, and so besides the large concrete living blocks, La Plange also offers quaint apartment complexes now.
 Today there are various stations, each with a different appearance.
 This is best observed in the evening in the cosy restaurants, as they begin to serve the local savoury dishes, and in La Plagne Centre where the party scene comes into swing.
 The ten stations are connected throughout the day until 1:00 am through a complimentary shuttle bus, and occasionally with gondolas.

 Remember if you don't find quite what you are looking for you can always give us a call.
 We are ready to help you find your perfect alpine holiday.
 Or perhaps you might like to consider an alternative destination?
-For example have you considered Fugen in Austria? - Fugen chalet rentals enjoy an unspoiled Zillertal village with a road up to the satellite Hochfugen which is part of the fair sized ski optimal area along with Kaltentbach.
-Or perhaps as a possible alternative suggestion how about Courmayeur in Italy? - When hiring a ski chalet in Courmayeur you will enjoy stunning scenery and a seductive, charming village, on the opposite side of the valley from its small area of slopes.
-Take a look at the Courmayeur accommodation on offer at our sister site ski-apartments-italy.co.uk.
+For example have you considered Seefeld in Austria? - The Seefeld ski resort is a traditional Tirolean style upmarket resort with a large pedestrian only centre.
+Seefeld’s cross-country trails are some of the best in the Alps.
+Check out our sister site www.ski-apartments-austria.co.uk for some great deals on chalets and apartment rentals in Seefeld.
+Or perhaps as a possible alternative suggestion how about Tignes in France? - When hiring a ski chalet in Tignes you will enjoy good quality snow on high snow-sure slopes, spread over a wide area of varied terrain.
+Take a look at the Tignes accommodation on offer at our sister site ski-apartments-france.co.uk.
 [Less]